yoonjuh/brief-es6/README.md

 //ex
 const { city: homeTown = 'Ulsan' } = person.location;
 console.log(city) // not working
-console.log(homeTown) // Toronto Because city is already assigned value
+console.log(homeTown) // Toronto.
+Because city is already assigned value
 // if city does not assigned than the default value 'Ulsan' will be display

 /* Object Destructuring is quite impotant feature of ES6.
 Every time we say person.location.city or .something,